imrigzz/annotations_reporter/README.md

 ### Annotations_reporter:

+#### STEPS:
+    Step 1: Run report.py:
-This program will print the Number of line segments annotated by annotators
+            This program will find the Number of line segments annotated by annotators and save the result as csv file(annotators_report.csv)

+    Step 2: Run total_payments.py:
+            This program will calculate the total amount needed to pay for annotations.
+The Result will be saved as csv file(annotators_payment.csv)

+#### FILES DETAILS:

     1: Report.py
         Input: jsonl file